 Of course, the glass alone won’t get you headlights.
 You need to buy LED headlight bulbs.
 The glass is designed for the “H4″ bulb pattern, which is easily found online.
 I ordered the “LIGHTENING DARK Super Bright H4 LED Headlight Bulbs,CREE Chips Hi/Low Conversion Kit,6,000K Cool White – 10,000 Lumens, Adjustable Beam” bulbs, which were just $50 for two!
 Again, they installed and worked perfectly!
 They are ‘long’, but they fit in the headlight buckets just fine.
 The light output is listed at 6,000K so they are very ‘white’, but that seems to be common when I drive down the road these days and see newer cars with LED headlights.
 Of course, the ‘white’ light does NOT fit the stock DeLorean – but I don’t care.
 I’m more interested in ‘seeing’ while driving, rather than what the car looks like while driving.
 And honestly, only super-purists will be upset that the output of the headlights isn’t stock.
 Oh, and there’s a slight possibility you’ll need to do a serious headlight adjustment.
 I didn’t move the adjustment screws during installation, but when I first took the car out that night, the headlights were lighting up the tree-tops on my street.

-Lastly, I ONLY installed the two low-beam headlights.
+Lastly, I ONLY installed the two ‘low-beam’ headlights.
 Partly because this was a cheap test, and partly because I just don’t use the high-beams.
-The DMCTalk thread does talk about some wiring changes for the high-beams, so check it out if you want to do all four lights.
-Also, the low-beams were “plug-n-play” with the existing car wiring.
-Three prongs on the LED bulb, three holes for the headlight wiring harness.
-It plugged right in.
+HOWEVER, you DO need to buy the adapters for the install, or these LED bulbs will run on the ‘high beam’ setting by default.
+Thanks to Chris Miles for pointing out the fix, and Justin Trabue for the photo of the wiring fix.
+The DMCTalk thread does talk about a wiring change, but it’s a bit confusing… basically, you need to switch the socket wires to make these bulbs run as low-beams.
 Another side note… each LED has a heat-sync and a fan… so if your headlights are on while you’re standing there, you can just barely hear the fan through the fascia.

 So, all-in, it was $70.
 Not bad for a ‘cheap’ conversion that puts out a LOT more light.
 I’ve now driven the freeway and side roads several times at night, and other than adjusting them up a bit more, I’m very happy with the outcome.